-The Covid 19 pandemic is hitting large parts of the economy hard: demand has collapsed in many sectors and lockdown measures are affecting many supply chains on a massive scale, especially at the beginning of the pandemic.
-In the short term, this necessitates activities to gain transparency and secure production and material supply from suppliers.
+The Covid 19 pandemic has hit large parts of the economy hard: Demand has collapsed in many sectors and lockdown measures have affected many supply chains on a massive scale, especially at the beginning of the pandemic.
+In the short term, this required activities to gain transparency and secure production and material supply from suppliers.
 In the medium term, effective measures must be taken to safeguard key supply chains against future disruptions such as trade wars, Brexit or climate change, as their probability of occurrence has increased significantly.
-Technologies from digitization can provide valuable support in this regard.
+Technologies from digitalisation can provide valuable support in this regard.

-Covid-19 has hit the world's economies to an extent that hardly anyone would have thought possible before.
-In a lockdown, both public life and everyday economic life were drastically reduced.
-Distance rules and the shifting of work to the home office wherever possible restricted everyday life.
+Covid-19 has affected economies around the world to an extent that hardly anyone would have thought possible before.
+The lockdown severely curtailed both public and economic life.
+Distance rules and the shifting of work to home offices where possible restricted everyday life.
 Ever new waves caused the withdrawal of relaxations and forced the adaptation of ever new regulations (e.g. Click&Meet in retail).

-The associated uncertainties for employees led to private reluctance to buy, especially for higher priced purchases, and thus to a considerable weakening of demand.
-On the supply side, there were also delays in delivery and, as a result, production stoppages, although the supply of food and everyday consumer goods to the population in the industrialized countries could be maintained almost without restriction.
-Covid-19 is therefore having a drastic impact on demand and supply chains alike.
+The associated uncertainties for workers led to private purchasing restraint, especially for higher-priced purchases, and thus to a considerable weakening of demand.
+On the supply side, too, there were delays in deliveries and consequently production stoppages, although the supply of food and everyday consumer goods to the population in the industrialised countries could be maintained almost without restriction.
+Covid-19 thus drastically affected demand and supply chains alike.

-In the wake of the decline in Covid-19 infections decline, gradual easing is now taking effect.
-Governments are implementing economic stimulus packages to stimulate domestic demand and safeguard jobs.
-What does this mean for companies?
+In the wake of the decline in Covid-19 infections, gradual relaxations have come into effect.
+Governments have put in place stimulus packages to stimulate domestic demand and protect jobs.
+So what does this mean for companies?
 How well has risk management worked to secure their own supply chains?
-How should they prepare for the time after the lockdown?
-What "lessons learned" are there from the crisis and what does this mean for the future?
+How should they prepare for the post-pandemic period?
+What are the "lessons learned" from the crisis and what does this mean for the future?

-Stable supply chains ensure the viability of companies
+Stable supply chains ensure companies' ability to survive

-It remains to be seen whether the company's risk management could have foreseen the dangers of a pandemic in general and specifically in the case of Covid-19.
-The SARS outbreak in Asia in 2002/2003 had demonstrated the fundamental danger of a sudden epidemic and was classified by the WHO as a global threat.
-However, as the consequences of the outbreak at that time were relatively small compared to Covid-19 and were also geographically limited, this led to the implementation of corresponding preventive measures in very few companies.
+Whether the company's risk management could have foreseen the dangers of a pandemic in general and specifically in the case of Covid-19, remains to be seen.
+The SARS outbreak in Asia in 2002/2003 had shown the principle danger of a sudden epidemic and was classified by the WHO as a worldwide threat.
+However, since the consequences of the outbreak at that time were relatively small compared to Covid-19 and were also geographically limited, this led to the implementation of corresponding preventive measures in very few companies.

-The question of whether the risk of global pandemics will increase in the future will have to be answered by experts when the origin and consequences of the SARS CoV-2 virus have been analysed and understood in sufficient depth.
+The question of whether the risk of global pandemics will increase in the future will have to be answered by experts when the origin and consequences of the SARS-CoV-2 virus have been analysed and understood in sufficient depth at a later date.
 However, the need for companies to make their supply networks more stable and resistant to external influences in the future is already apparent.
-The frequency and speed with which events such as natural disasters, social unrest, trade wars and protectionism can occur, with a potentially large negative impact on companies, are undeniably increasing.
+After all, the frequency and speed with which events such as natural disasters, social unrest, trade wars and protectionism with a potentially large negative impact on companies can occur are undeniably increasing.

-In contrast, logistics chains are becoming more and more sophisticated, with collaborative planning processes (S&OP), reduced inventories, just-in-time/just-in-sequence delivery and the consistent exploitation of comparative cost advantages through production relocation to low-wage countries.
-All measures that are more likely to make a supply network more vulnerable than robust.
-Covid-19 has drastically demonstrated this in many places.
+This is contrasted by increasingly sophisticated logistics chains with collaborative planning processes (S&OP), reduced inventories, just-in-time/just-in-sequence delivery and the consistent exploitation of comparative cost advantages by relocating production to low-wage countries.
+All measures that are more likely to make a supply network more vulnerable than more robust.
+Covid-19 demonstrated this drastically in many places.

-Nevertheless, some companies manage to maintain even such complex supply chains during the Corona crisis.
+Yet some companies manage to maintain even such complex supply chains during the Corona crisis.
 Why is this so?
-Which measures are suitable to make supply networks more robust and flexible?
+What measures can be taken to make supply networks more robust and flexible?